qiime2/docs/source/tutorials/moving-pictures.rst

      --p-sampling-depth 1441 \
      --output-dir cm1441

 Here we set the ``--p-sampling-depth`` parameter to 1441.
 This value was chosen here because it's nearly the same number of sequences as the next few samples, and because it is the lowest value it will allow us to retain all of our samples.
-In many Illumina runs however you'll observe a few samples that have much lower sequence counts (on the order of tens or a couple of hundred samples) - you will typically want to exclude those from the analysis by choosing a larger value.
+In many Illumina runs however you'll observe a few samples that have much lower sequence counts.
+You will typically want to exclude those from the analysis by choosing a larger value.

 After computing diversity metrics, we can begin to explore the microbial composition of the samples in the context of the sample metadata.
-This information is present in the `sample metadata`_ file that was downloaded earlier (``sample-metadata.tsv``).
+This information is present in the `sample metadata`_ file that was downloaded earlier.

 We'll first test for associations between discrete metadata categories and alpha diversity data.
 We'll do that here for the Faith Phylogenetic Diversity (a measure of community richness) and evenness metrics.